 When are you open for the season?

 Our gates are open to the public from early June through to the end of August.
-We are open in the summer on Saturday and Sunday from 11am to 4pm and on public holidays.
+We are open in the June on Saturday and Sunday from 11am to 4pm and on public holidays.
+For July and August we are open weekends Friday to Monday from 11-4pm.
 Please keep in mind that schedules and hours may vary depending on the weather and special events taking place at the farm.
 Please check our website terrebleu.ca or Terre Bleu Lavender Farm on Facebook for current information.

 When is the best time to come?